lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 ### Pause Token Rate Oracle

 #### Reason
 The design offered earlier allows updating the token rate (sourced from L1 wstETH) on the L2 TokenRateOracle by either depositing tokens through a bridge or directly pushing the token rate via the TokenRateNotifier.
 Deposits can always be paused by the "deposits enabler" role, but pushing token rate cannot be paused.
 However, there is a risk that the protocol could be compromised, resulting in a malicious token rate being applied.
-Our team came up with the idea of adding pause to the TokenRateOracle updates, which would allow to react on applied malicious token rate.
+To mitigate this risk, adding a pause feature to the TokenRateOracle updates is proposed.
+This feature would enable a reaction to any applied malicious token rate.
 Additionally, making the TokenRateOracle suspendable would facilitate easier future upgrades of the TokenRateOracle.

 #### Describe Pause mechanism
 Simply pausing the TokenRateOracle update and retaining the already applied rate will not resolve the issue of an incorrect rate, as it has already been applied.
 There should be a mechanism to revert the rate to its previous value.
 The past value should be recent enough for the committee to respond effectively but not so old that it allows the committee to manipulate the rate.
 Reverting the rate to its value from one day prior seems reasonable, as it aligns with the original design assumptions.
 As for the resuming method, it should be called with the most recent token rate.